 Non-English Resources in UK Libraries

 Guide to finding information resources in languages other than English.

 Catalogs are comprehensive lists of what a library owns.
 Most catalogs use search tools that allow one to limit results to exactly what they are looking for.
 One can search by author, title, subject, and keyword, and limit results by year, format, and language.

 Here is a quick reference for different catalogs you might utilize in your research:

 InfoKat Discovery provides access to materials owned by the University of Kentucky and that are locally available.

 Center for Research Libraries (CRL) is a consortium of member institutions that provides access to rich scholarly content.
-Among CRLs many collections you will find African Newspapers and foreign dissertations.
-CRL materials can be acquired on Interlibrary Loan via the ILLiad Service.
+Among CRLs many collections you will find non-English newspapers and dissertations.
+CRL materials can be acquired on Interlibrary Loan.